nfroidure/siso/README.md

 [//]: # (::contents:start)

 `siso` stands for "Shit In Shit Out".
 It allows to build routers without embedding a framework and falling into the gorilla banana problem ;).

-It also match the French "ciseau" word pronunciation which means "chisel".
+It also matches the French "ciseau" word pronunciation which means "chisel".

-The parameters definition somewhat matches the Swagger one so that you will be able to use Siso with your swagger definition easily.
+Siso, works only for fixed length paths nodes which makes it fast.
+It also do no define the values validation and just takes a function returning a boolean to test the value.

+If you plan to use it with OpenAPI, you have to know that the parameters definitions do not match the whole OpenAPI variants yet.
+It can only be used with the `simple` style variant and unique primitive values.

 ## Usage

 The `siso` concept is pretty simple.
 You associate paths patterns to values, then you pass a path in and get values and parameters out.
 And that's it, fair enough ;).

 `siso` does not decide which separator is used for your paths so that you can use it for any routing concern.

 ```js
 import { Siso } from siso;